Cyphocottus eurystomus

 Cyphocottus eurystomus is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins.
-These sculpins are endemic to Lake Baikal in Russia.
+It is endemic to Lake Baikal in Russia.
 It was described by Dmitrii Nikolaevich Taliev in 1955, originally as a subspecies of Asprocottus megalops.
-It is a freshwater fish which is endemic to Lake Baikal, Russia.
+It is a freshwater fish endemic to Lake Baikal, Russia.
 It is known to dwell at a depth range of 50–600 metres.